nvimdev/lspsaga.nvim/README.md

   ui = {
     -- currently only round theme
     theme = 'round',
-    title = true,
+    -- this option only work in neovim 0.9 title = true,
     -- border type can be single,double,rounded,solid,shadow.
     border = 'solid',